nurdwerks/storymaker/Books/Book 3 - The Game of Gears/Chapter 35 - The Darkness.md

 ### Scene 4: Into the Unknown

-- **Key Event:** The ship enters the void, with the leadership team—Jax, Corinne, Silas, and Angelica—ready on the bridge.
+- **Key Event:** The ship enters the void, with the leadership team—Miller, Corinne, Silas, and Angelica—ready on the bridge.
-  - _Key Dialog:_ **Angelica Vance:** "Engage."
+  - _Key Dialog:_ **Angelica Ward:** "Engage."

 ---